Could You Be Happier Retiring In Canada?

-In most cases it means you will be subject to Canadian taxation rules and won’t be taxed by your country of domicile.
+In most cases, it means you will be subject to Canadian taxation rules and won’t be taxed by your country of domicile.

-If you do a part-time retirement in Canada, you will most likely be a tax-resident in the country where you spend most time in the year.
+If you do a part-time retirement in Canada, you will most likely be a tax-resident in the country where you spend the most time in the year.
 Be careful to make sure you know where you qualify as a tax resident not to avoid getting in trouble with the tax authorities.

-As you can see, retiring to Canada can be a pretty difficult process, however, many people think its worth it.
+As you can see, retiring to Canada can be a pretty difficult process, however, many people think it’s worth it.

-Whether you could be happier retiring in Canada is a very personal choice – the fact of the matter is however, it’s a country with a lot stacked in its favour if you can get through the immigration requirements.
+Whether you could be happier retiring in Canada is a very personal choice – the fact of the matter is, however, it’s a country with a lot stacked in its favour if you can get through the immigration requirements.